Fios-Quest/YouTube-Scripts/src/fun/5-things-rust-should-steal.md

 In fact, it's easily my favourite language, ecosystem and community.

-A lot of that is thanks to how much Rust has learned... stollen... from languages that came before it.
+A lot of that is thanks to how much Rust has learned... stollen... from the languages that came before it.

 But nothing is perfect so here's 5 more things I think Rust should steal from other languages.